-Jeff is fortunate to have had the opportunity to participate in several field projects.
-He studied thunderstorm formation during the International H2O Project (IHOP) in 2002, and chased tornadoes with the Doppler on Wheels radars during the Radar Observations of Tornadoes and Thunderstorms Experiment (ROTATE) in 2004 and 2005.
-Jeff was back with the DOWs as a part of VORTEX2 in 2009 and 2010, and returns to the Plains every spring to witness nature's majesty first hand.
-In 2010-2011, Jeff was a principle investigator on the Long-Lake-Axis Parallel (LLAP) lake-effect snow study and returned to Upstate New York in 2013-2014 as a principle investigator on the Ontario Winter Lake-effect Systems (OWLeS) project.
-His current research interests include observational and modeling studies of severe convective storms, as well as mobile radar studies of lake-effect snow.
-When he is not working or looking at the weather, Jeff enjoys traveling, photography, visiting friends and family, and is an avid sports fan, especially of college football.
+Jeff is fortunate to have had the opportunity to participate in several field research projects.
+He studied thunderstorm formation during the International H2O Project (IHOP) in 2002, and chased tornadoes with the Doppler on Wheels (DOW) radars during the Radar Observations of Tornadoes and Thunderstorms Experiment (ROTATE) in 2004 and 2005.
+Jeff was back with the DOWs as a part of VORTEX2 in 2009 and 2010, and he returns to the Plains every spring to witness nature's majesty first hand.
+In 2010-2011, Jeff was a co-principle investigator for the Long-Lake-Axis Parallel (LLAP) lake-effect snow study and returned to Upstate New York in 2013-2014 as a co-principle investigator for the Ontario Winter Lake-effect Systems (OWLeS) project.
+His current research interests include observational and modeling studies of severe storms and lake-effect snow, synoptic meteorology, and weather forecasting.
+When he is not working or looking at the weather, Jeff enjoys traveling, photography, cooking, visiting friends and family, and is an avid sports fan, especially of college football.

 - Ph.D.
 Meteorology, The Pennsylvania State University, 2008

 - M.S.
 Meteorology, The Pennsylvania State University, 2003

 - B.S.
 Atmospheric, Oceanic, and Space Sciences, University of Michigan, 2001

 University of Illinois, List of Instructors Rated as Excellent/Outstanding by their Students, numerous semesters/courses.